-Ensuring to include adequate protein in your diet via whole-foods and using protein supplements are two critical steps you can take.
+Ensuring adequate protein in your diet via whole foods and using protein supplements are two critical steps you can take.

 Almond milk does contain some protein, and it does offer some benefits.
 However, it may not serve as a standalone solution capable of rounding out all of your protein needs.

 This article explores the benefits and shortcomings of almond milk protein.
 It also suggests ways to incorporate almond milk and even more effective protein sources into your diet.

 What Is Almond Milk Protein?